AlmaLinux/almalinux.org/content/blog/how-elevate-supports-business-needs.md

 ### /boot
-One that bothered us the most was that the /boot partition is almost always in need of more space, while in more recent installations it was a matter of cleaning up old kernels, in our CentOS 6 servers that really wasn't happening.
+One that bothered us the most was that the /boot partition is almost always in need of more space, while in more recent installations it was a matter of cleaning up old kernels, in our CentOS 6 servers that really wasn't happening as most servers had a 128Mb /boot partition.

-I had to move the /boot partition to a new partition which was bigger, which again, is something to keep in mind, while it is a great tool to help deprecating those last CentOS 6 servers, it still might be cleaner to do it from scratch some day.
+So I had to move the /boot partition to a new partition which was bigger, again, something to keep in mind, while ELevate is a great tool to help deprecating those last CentOS 6 servers, it still might be cleaner to do it from scratch some day.

-While moving the partition is quite an easy way, it can be quite dirty if you put it directly behind your data partition, you might want to consider moving that further back and just expanding the current /boot partition itself, or even simpler, move it to a seperate disk, for which the steps are:
+While moving the partition is quite an easy way, it can be quite dirty if you put it directly behind your data partition, you might want to consider moving that further back and just expanding the current /boot partition itself, or even simpler, move it to a seperate disk, for which the steps are as follows:

 ```bash
 # add a new disk of 1Gb to your VM